Singapore & Indonesia

 Synchronized swimming — photo by Aquaman.

-Days 10 - 12: Free diving and exploring
+Days 10 - 12: Freediving, scooters, and the kindness of strangers

-One last note about this paradise island: we were blown away by the friendly, helpful, and trusting attitude of everyone we met.
-On our first day here, we went to a little donut stand, only to realize we didn’t have cash with us.
-The owner insisted that we have some donuts anyway, and pay later.
-Needless to say we went back every day for more fresh donuts and to chat with the genial owner!
-Staff and owners of other establishments were equally kind and helpful.
-In just a few days here, we got to know so many locals and expats, and everyone made us feel so welcome and at home.
+One last note about this paradise island, and this is important: we were consistently blown away by the friendly, helpful, and remarkably trusting attitude of literally everyone we met here.
+On our very first day, we went to a small roadside donut stand, only to realize with embarrassment that we didn’t have any cash with us.
+The owner — without hesitation, without even knowing our names — insisted that we take some donuts anyway and pay later whenever it was convenient.
+“No problem, no problem,” she said with a huge smile, waving away our attempts to leave some form of ID or collateral.
+Needless to say, we went back every single day after that for more fresh donuts (they were genuinely excellent) and to chat with the incredibly genial owner who’d extended such trust to complete strangers.

 - Freediving classes: Blue Corner Freedive